HomerusJa/exp-coord/docs/cli.md

 **Commands**:

 * `test`: Run a test to check if setup and teardown...
-* `single`: Process just one message or event from the...
 * `forever`: Start the experiment coordinator and run...
+* `single`: Run the message processing pipeline a...

 ### `exp-coord run test`